AungLwin25/Disability/PriAttRate.md

+Primary school attendance rates of children by their disability status:
-Analysis of Myanmar Census 2014
+<br> Insights observed from data of Myanmar Census(2014)
 ================
 UNICEF Myanmar, SPCRM
 2023-06-07